plantain-00/type-coverage/README.md

-    "ignoreAsAssertion": true, // same as --ignore-as-assertion (Added in `v2.16`) "ignoreTypeAssertion": true, // same as --ignore-type-assertion (Added in `v2.16`) "ignoreNonNullAssertion": true, // same as --ignore-non-null-assertion (Added in `v2.16`) "showRelativePath": true, // same as --show-relative-path (Added in `v2.17`) "historyFile": "typecoverage.json", // same as --history-file (Added in `v2.18`) "noDetailWhenFailed": true, // same as --no-detail-when-failed (Added in `v2.19`)
+    "ignoreAsAssertion": true, // same as --ignore-as-assertion (Added in `v2.16`) "ignoreTypeAssertion": true, // same as --ignore-type-assertion (Added in `v2.16`) "ignoreNonNullAssertion": true, // same as --ignore-non-null-assertion (Added in `v2.16`) "ignoreObject": true, // same as --ignore-object(Added in `v2.21`) "ignoreEmptyType": true, // same as --ignore-empty-type(Added in `v2.21`) "showRelativePath": true, // same as --show-relative-path (Added in `v2.17`) "historyFile": "typecoverage.json", // same as --history-file (Added in `v2.18`) "noDetailWhenFailed": true, // same as --no-detail-when-failed (Added in `v2.19`)